AdaCore/learn/content/courses/advanced-ada/chapters/exceptions.rst

     above), which in general would require full flow analysis.

-The behavior is different when using parameter types that the standard mandates passing by reference, such as tagged types for instance.
-So the following code will work as expected, updating the actual parameter despite the exception:
+The behavior is different when using parameter types that the standard mandates be passed by reference, such as tagged types for instance.
+So the following code will work as expected, updating the actual parameter despite the
+exception:

 .. code:: ada run_button project=Courses.Advanced_Ada.Exceptions.Out_Uninitialized_3